Caring for Aging Parents

-While no one can ever know what they will need, important things to consider are:
+While no one can ever know exactly what they will need, important needs to consider are:

-- The parent's existing physical and mental condition
+- The older adult's existing physical and mental health

-For example, even if the parent is otherwise healthy, you should probably plan accordingly if there is a strong history of dementia in the family.
+For example, even if the parent is otherwise healthy, you should probably plan accordingly if there is a history of dementia or Alzheimer's in the family.

-Most older adult parents want to maintain their health and independence as much as possible.
-Accordingly, part of the planning should involve planning to help a parent maintain that freedom as much as possible through physical activity, social activity, etc.
+Most older adults want to maintain their health and independence as long as possible.
+Accordingly, part of the plan should involve helping your loved one maintain their freedom and autonomy through physical and social activities.

-Regardless of whether you plan to take care of a parent or expect them to be in managed care, you need to evaluate whether family members are available for minor caregiving duties or emergencies.
+Regardless of whether you plan to take care of a parent or expect them to be in long-term care, you should determine whether friends and family members are available for minor caregiving duties or emergencies.

 Step Two: Housing Preparation

 If parents and caregivers disagree, it's worth considering a hybrid approach.
-Homecare will be offered until a certain established point, upon which the parent will transition into assisted care.
+They can use home care until a certain established point.
+Then the parent would transition into an assisted care facility.

-Many people opt to receive in-home care.
-This allows them to stay in their home while receiving health care assistance.
-It's best suited for people who need care but don't have critical issues.
-There are other options available, such as adult daycare.
-Many groups and services also support older adults living in their homes.
+Many people opt for in-home care.
+This allows them to stay in their homes while receiving health care.
+It's best suited for people who need care but don't have critical medical issues.

 Residential care is another option.
-These facilities can provide supervision for aging parents with more critical healthcare needs or company for those who don't want to be alone.
+These facilities can supervise aging parents with more critical health care needs or company for those who don't want to be alone.
 Cost can be an issue, and options such as reverse mortgages and insurance packages are available.

-Even if you plan on providing caregiving in-home, explore what in-home and community services are available to assist in parent care.
+Even if you plan to provide caregiving at home, explore what in-home and community services are available to assist in parent care.
 This includes transportation, shopping, housing, and yard chore services.

 Finally, consider what assisted care facilities are available before deciding between in-home and assisted care.
-Depending on the parent's needs, several different types of older adult care facilities are available.
+Several types of older adult care facilities are available depending on the parent's needs.